 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Pheba has relatively fewer families with younger children, and/or college students.
 Combined, this makes Pheba a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Pheba is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pheba doesn't have a public transportation system that people use for their commute.

 Pheba is an extremely ethnically-diverse town.
 The people who call Pheba home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pheba residents report their race to be White.
 Pheba also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 45.45% of the town’s residents.
 Important ancestries of people in Pheba include Irish, English, Yugoslavian, Other West Indian, and West Indian.